Curricula For Teachers

 Care For Our Earth Grants

-K-12 teachers can apply and receive $300 for activities, field trips, or educational supplies that will help you teach your students about water use and conservation, energy efficiency, or traffic reduction.
-The 2017 Care For Our Earth grant application is simple and easy to apply for.
-All applications are due on Friday, November 3, 2017.
-Download the flyer or view the Press Release.
+K-12 teachers can apply and receive $300 for activities, field trips, or educational supplies that will help you teach your students about water and energy efficiency, and/or traffic reduction.
+The 2020 Care For Our Earth grant is easy to apply for.
+Access the online application here.
+All applications are due Monday, November 9, 2020.
 To view projects of previous grant recipients and to apply, visit the County Office of Education website.

 Curriculum Workshops and Guides